Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Your Eyes Feel Dry Or Tired

 Dryness or tired eyes can come from lens fit, material, screen time, allergies, air conditioning, or wearing time.
 Daily toric contacts may help some wearers, but they're not an automatic fix.
-Your doctor can look at your tear film and current lens fit.
-That check can help narrow down whether a daily toric option is worth trying.
+If dryness keeps returning, compare contacts for dry eyes and ask your doctor to check your tear film, current lens fit, and wearing routine.

 Daily contacts for astigmatism are replaced after each wear, so your supply depends on how many days you plan to use them.
 Since every wearer uses a fresh pair, it helps to plan before your last few lenses are gone.